Leeds 0113 228 5000

 Dominic is recognised as one of the leading barristers in the North East in the field of employment law; which he combines with significant commercial litigation and personal injury practices.

-For a number of years Dominic has been recommended by Chambers and Partners, and is currently one of a handful of employment practitioners in the North East to be rated on Band 1.
+For a number of years Dominic has been recommended by both Chambers and Partners, and the Legal 500.
 They have described him variously as ‘incredibly intelligent, articulate, and good at winning client confidence’; as being ‘a strong and formidable opponent’; and as ‘having a wonderful manner in Court’.
 Judicial comments have included praise for ‘his thorough and well-presented written and oral submissions’ and for his ‘astute and effective’ cross examination.

 In 2012 he was appointed to the Attorney General’s regional panel of junior Counsel to the Crown.
-He is contributing editor of Jordan's Employment Law.
+He is contributing editor of Tolley's Employment Law Service.

 When not at work, Dominic enjoys walking his 3 springer spaniels in the Durham Dales; and showing off his skills as a magician.